Efficient Top-k s-Biplexes Search over Large Bipartite Graphs: A Basic Branching algorithm

 \item {\bf PR3.} If a vertex $u$ in exclusion set $X$ has less than $s$ anti-neighbours in $P\cup C$, and links to all vertices in $P\cup C$ that have no less than $s$ anti-neighbours in $P\cup C$, then the vertex $u$ can be included by every $s$-biplexes found in $P\cup C$.
 This means that all these $s$-biplexes can not be maximal, and, therefore, can not be one of the top-$k$ maximal $s$-biplexes.
 In this case, all subsequent branches can be pruned.

 \item {\bf PR4.} If $P\cup C$ induces an $s$-biplex, then the subsequent branches cannot get maximal $s$-biplexes.
-Moreover, PR3 guarantees $P\cup C$ induces a maximal $s$-biplex.
+Furthermore, not returning via PR3 ensures $P\cup C$ induces a maximal $s$-biplex.

-\item {\bf PR5.} Let $ub_L$ (resp. $ub_R$) denote the upper bound of the number of vertices in $L\cap P$ (resp. $R\cap P$).
-Similarly, let $lb_L$ (resp. $lb_R$) denote the lower bound of the number of vertices in $L\cap P$ (resp. $R\cap P$).
-If the total number of vertices $|P_L\cup C_L|$ (resp.$|P_R\cup C_R|$ ) has already been smaller than the lower bound $lb_L$ (resp. $lb_R$), then subsequent branches cannot get $s$-biplexes that satisfy lower bounds, and thus can be pruned.
+\item {\bf PR5.} Let $lb_L$ (resp. $lb_R$) denote the lower bound of the number of vertices in $L\cap P$ (resp. $R\cap P$).
+If the total number of vertices $|P_L\cup C_L|$ (resp.$|P_R\cup C_R|$ ) has already been smaller than the lower bound $lb_L$ (resp. $lb_R$), then subsequent branches cannot get $s$-biplexes that satisfy lower bounds, and thus can be pruned. \end{itemize}